0xDBFB7/synchrotron-project/deconvolution_notes.md

 also hopefully:

 2. adjustable width with energy (maybe)

+actually, I was reading the wrong graph: the resolving power only varies by about a factor of 4 across the frequency range. it really isn't all that helpful to have a variable graph unless you can extract the monochrom. output spectrum in situ.

-3. not assuming gaussian distribution (maybe)
+1. not assuming gaussian distribution (maybe)

 an even more advanced deconv could be implemented using either https://en.wikipedia.org/wiki/Wiener_filter